-There is an additional $50 charge to access the computer for ALL computer chip tunes.
+There is an additional $35 charge to access the computer for ALL computer chip tunes and re-tunes.
 You can avoid this fee by selecting an Xcal flash tuner instead of a chip on 1996 and newer vehicles.

-PACKAGE DEAL: Receive $50 off the price of a dyno tune when you purchase a tuner or chip and a custom dyno tune from us at the same time.
+PACKAGE DEAL: Ask for $50 off your tuner or chip when you get a dyno tune from us at the same time.

-Supercharged Tune: With Factory Supercharger - $400 (GT500 & Cobra with stock heads, stock cams & stock supercharger ONLY (Does not include Supersnake, Saleen, etc.) (Lightning trucks - $500)Upgraded pulleys are OK, but cars with aftermarket injectors and MAFs will be charged at the “Non-Factory” Supercharger rate.
-With NON-Factory Superchargers: Manual Transmission $550, Automatic $600 ADD $50 for non-factory camshaft(s) in combination with a supercharger ADD $100 for tuning with water/methanol injection
+Supercharged Tune: With Factory Supercharger - $450 (GT500 & Cobra with stock heads, stock cams & stock supercharger ONLY (Does not include Supersnake, Saleen, etc.) (Lightning trucks - $550)Upgraded pulleys are OK, but cars with aftermarket injectors and MAFs will be charged at the “Non-Factory” Supercharger rate.
+With NON-Factory Superchargers: Manual Transmission $600, Automatic $650 ADD $50 for non-factory camshaft(s) in combination with a supercharger ADD $150 for tuning with water/methanol injection

 Dyno tuning prices listed here may include standard tuning procedures (as required) such as setting timing, adjusting fuel pressure, tightening supercharger belts, and checking 1 spark plug to make sure the correct type and heat range is installed.
 These prices DO NOT include mechanical repairs such as changing clogged fuel filters, changing or re-gapping spark plugs, fixing supercharger belt alignment problems, or repairing other pre-existing mechanical issues.
 WE HIGHLY RECOMMEND BRINGING YOUR CAR TO US TO LOOK OVER BEFORE YOUR DYNO APPOINTMENT, TO AVOID TIME CONSUMING AND EXPENSIVE DELAYS ON THE DYNO.
 FRESH SPARK PLUGS OF THE TYPE AND GAP WE RECOMMEND, AND A FRESH FUEL FILTER SHOULD BE CONSIDERED A “MUST“ FOR ANY HEAVILY MODIFIED OR SUPERCHARGED CAR.